ronenh24/ronenh24/README.md

-### Hi there 👋
+Hi there 👋

-I am currently pursuing the Master of Science in Data Science at the University of Michigan 〽️.
+I am pursuing the Master of Science in Data Science at the University of Michigan 〽️.
 I graduated with the Bachelor of Science in ACMS - Discrete Math and Algorithms from the University of Washington ☔️.

 <!--
 **ronenh24/ronenh24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.